jb4-dev/crackgpt/README.md

 - Handles **graceful shutdown** on SIGINT/SIGTERM.
 - Keeps a rolling **per-channel history** (bounded by `HISTORY_MAX_TURNS`).

+## Note on the Non-Env version

+If using the .env file is troubling, there is a version that uses local variables available.

 ## FAQ

 **Q: Does it need Spotify?**